-the Court by Casa Alianza and CEJIL after two years of trying to have the obligation to "intervene in the crimes committed by a minor [and case dealt with in Guatemala.
-In 1999 the Court found the State of Guatemala guilty of violating the following rights enshrined in the American Convention: the right to life, physical integrity, personal freedom, judicial guarantees, judicial protection and the rights of the child [extracted and translated from Construyendo los Derechos de los Niños en (Articles 4, 5, 7, 8, 25, 19 and 1.1 respectively).
+The case, which is known as "Bosques San Nicolás," was brought before the Court by Casa Alianza and CEJIL after two years of trying to have the case dealt with in Guatemala.
+In 1999 the Court found the State of Guatemala guilty of violating the following rights enshrined in the American Convention: the right to life, physical integrity, personal The Inter-American Court can, if asked by the Commission or by a State freedom, judicial guarantees, judicial protection and the rights of the child (Articles 4, 5, 7, 8, 25, 19 and 1.1 respectively).